sachinvs7/JavaZip/README.md

 # JavaZip
-A Zip file maker, written in Java.
+A Zip file maker, written in Java and uses the Swing toolkit.